dustinvanbuskirk/dvb-argocd-rm/README.md

-A homelab hub-and-spoke ArgoCD platform: six Vagrant-provisioned Kubernetes clusters (one management "hub" + five spokes), wired together with Terraform, ArgoCD ApplicationSets, and Octopus Deploy.
+A homelab hub-and-spoke ArgoCD platform: six Vagrant-provisioned Kubernetes clusters (one management "hub" + five spokes), wired together with Terraform, an ArgoCD ApplicationSet, per-cluster Helm umbrella charts, and Octopus Deploy driving version promotion.

 The management cluster runs ArgoCD and the Octopus ArgoCD Gateway.
-From there, an ApplicationSet installs ArgoCD onto each spoke cluster automatically, using a Git-driven per-cluster chart-version file so each environment can be promoted independently.
+From there, an ApplicationSet installs ArgoCD onto each spoke cluster automatically.
+Each spoke's ArgoCD chart version is promoted through Octopus's own release/environment process, via its "Update Argo CD Application Manifests" step -- not by hand-editing files or running scripts.

 ## Architecture